zeredbox/ESP32-S3_arduino_tflite_micro_arena_size_finder/README.md

 src\tflite-model\tflite_learn_XXXXXXX_ZZ.h
 ```

 Find the two Tensor Arena definitions.

-For the reference model, the original Edge Impulse export contains:
+For the reference model used in this repository, the original Edge Impulse export contains:

 ```cpp
 #define EI_CLASSIFIER_TFLITE_LEARN_1072522_47_ARENA_SIZE 519232
 const size_t tflite_learn_1072522_47_arena_size = 519232;
 ```

+> [!NOTE]
+> These names are only examples from the reference model used in this repository.
+> Your own Edge Impulse export will normally contain a different generated model identifier, so the filename, macro name, and variable name may be different.
+>
+> Do not copy the `1072522_47` identifier from this example.
+Always modify the two Tensor Arena definitions that already exist in the `tflite_learn_*.h` file generated for your own Edge Impulse model.

 The diagnostic recommends: